Talking seals. Singing like frogs. Rolling naked in the morning dew.

-This is the when celebrations accompany the actual solstice or take place on a day between June 19 and June 25 and the preceding evening.
+This is the when celebrations accompany the actual solstice takes place on a day between June 19 and June 25 and the preceding evening.
 Once observed on St. John’s day, June 24, it is now observed on the Friday and Saturday between June 19 and June 25.

 It is during this time that the nations of Iceland, Finland, Norway, Sweden, Denmark, Greenland, and Russia ring true to their name “The Land of Midnight Sun.”
 A quarter of Finland’s territory lies north of the Arctic Circle, and at the country’s northernmost point the sun does not set at all for 60 days during summer.
 In Svalbard, Norway, the northernmost inhabited region of Europe, there is no sunset from approximately April 19 to August 23.

 It’s no secret that Northerners know how (& why) to celebrate the long, sweet days of summer!
 The precious, warmer days mean spending time with friends and family as often as possible.
 Making special memories with each gathering and sharing the spirit of joy and gratitude.
 Touches of Nordic design on the table, and of course, sharing a meal made from delicious Midsummer recipes are tradition.

 Here are a few wonderful new items straight from Scandinavia that will help you make your next midsummer gathering a memorable one…

 Our favorite cookbook this summer is SkandiKitchen Summer by Brontë Aurell, Danish cook, author, and restaurateur.
 And happily she has included her fabulous Midsummer Strawberry Cake recipe!

 And treat yourself and your guests to a beautiful and welcoming table.
 For a few suggestions to help… CLICK HERE.

 Start with a great Midsummer Menu (many ingredients are available at our Nordic Marketplace):